ghpaetzold/questplusplus/README.md

 **Please note:**
 1. We provide examples of input and language resources for the basic usage commands.
-2. One need to adapt the configuration file by providing the paths to the scripts where they are installed on your own system (such as SRILM and TreeTagger paths).
+2. One needs to adapt the configuration file by providing the paths to the scripts where they are installed on your own system (such as IRSTLM and TreeTagger paths).

 ## Configuration File